BigCommerce Review: The Best All-in-One Ecommerce Platform?

 If you need more robust features for your store or the higher annual revenue limit of $150K, BigCommerce Plus might be the right choice for you.

 BigCommerce Pro is the top Essentials plan.
 It adds in a few niceties, including Google customer reviews, product filtering, and a custom SSL.

 This plan also bumps your annual revenue limit to a substantial $400K.
 Keep in mind that if you do top that amount of revenue, you'll have to look at BigCommerce Enterprise, even if you're not interested in other features...
 And it's going to be a BIG jump.

-This is one of the downsides of BigCommerce – they keep you moving up the chain to higher plans as you make more sales.
-It’s just something to keep in mind.
+This is one of the downsides of BigCommerce – they keep you moving up the chain to higher plans and more BigCommerce fees as you make more sales.
+It's just something to keep in mind.

-The enterprise level is more than most of us will need, but if you’re at that level, BigCommerce does allow you to request a demo.
+The enterprise level is more than most of us will need, and has a custom pricing model, but if you're at that level, BigCommerce allows you to request a demo.
 In terms of features, BigCommerce Enterprise includes custom API support with unlimited API calls, priority customer support, product filtering, price lists, and strategic account management opportunities.